 - Program identification/name tags MUST be worn while on the hospital grounds and at all clinical training sites.
 The hospital or university issued identification badge must also be worn always while on those sites.
-All RNAS must be clearly and continuously identified as students during clinical experiences.
+All SRNAs must be clearly and continuously identified as students during clinical experiences.
 No other credentials will be displayed on the student I.D. badge. - When leaving the OR suite for patient rounds, students are expected to follow clinical site guidelines for proper attire (e.g. lab coat) when outside of the surgical suite.
+Excessive cosmetics are not permitted. - Excessive cologne or other fragrances can present a health hazard to others and therefore is not permitted.
+Cologne or fragrances of any kind are not permitted in clinical areas where patients may be exposed. - Tattoos and body piercings other than post earrings are to be covered. - All hair must be neat, clean and groomed.
+Policies at clinical sites related to hair/beard covering in the operating room must be adhered to. - Facial or tongue piercings are not permitted. - Excessive amounts of jewelry are not permitted. - Artificial or long fingernails are not to be worn.